Monopolistic Competition: Short-Run Profits and Losses, and Long-Run Equilibrium

 Price = Minimum Average Total Cost

-Pure competition can achieve productive efficiency, but most monopolistic competitive firms do not, since they sell at a price higher than the minimum average total cost, and would actually lose money selling at their minimum ATC.
+Pure competition can achieve productive efficiency, but most monopolistic competitive firms do not since they sell at a price higher than the minimum ATC and would lose money selling at their minimum ATC.
 To use their excess capacity, they must produce a quantity equal to their minimum ATC, but they cannot sell that amount without lowering their prices, thus either reducing their profits or incurring losses.

 The monopolistic firm also does not achieve allocative efficiency.
 Allocative efficiency requires that: